input-output-hk/partner-chains/docs/intro.md

 state and configuraiont.

 ### Running Partner Chain Dependencies
-In order to run a Partner Chain, several services must be running on the same network as the node instance.
+In order to run a partner chain, several services must be running on the same network as the node instance.
 All of these services are external projects and provide their own documentation.
 This documentaion will mostly refer to existing documentation but point out any specifics relating to using these services in the context of a Partner Chain setup.